kyle138/hideAdminAccount/README.md

 ```

 ## Use
-All three files hideWinUser.bat, EnumAdmins.ps1, and SpecialAccounts.ps1 must be in the same directory.
+All three files **hideWinUser.bat**, **EnumAdmins.ps1**, and **SpecialAccounts.ps1** must be in the same directory.
 Right-click hideWinUser and 'Run as administrator'.

 ## Notes
-I'm not going to tell you what to do, but you'd be a fool not to create a System Restore point before running this.
+⚠️I'm not going to tell you what to do, but you'd be a fool not to create a System Restore point before running this.⚠️

 This script essentially adds the following two registry keys:

 This key enables you to manually enter the local administrator account in UAC popups.